Descanonge/filefinder/README.md

 FileFinder allows to specify the structure of filenames using a simple syntax.
-Parts of the file structure varying from file to file are indicated within named groups, either with format strings or regular expressions (with some pre-defined values for some names).
+Parts of the file structure varying from file to file are indicated within named groups, similarly to a regular expression.
 Once setup, it can:

 - Find corresponding files in a directory (and sub-directories)
 - Parse values from the filenames